lgatto/TeachingMaterial/pages/merge_conflicts.md

     CONFLICT (content): Merge conflict in README.md
     Automatic merge failed; fix conflicts and then commit the result.

-If open the offending file in a text editor, you'll find an indication of the bits that are different, something like this:
+If you open the offending file in a text editor, you'll find an indication of the bits that are different, something like this:

     <<<<<<< HEAD